smalldb/smalldb-symfony-bundle/README.md

 Smalldb Symfony Bundle integrates [libSmalldb](/libsmalldb) into Symfony framework, including the
 [Security subsystem](http://symfony.com/doc/current/security.html).
-It also provides convenient configuration and optional REST-API.
+It also provides convenient configuration and optional REST API.

 Installation
 ------------

-Add the bundle into your `composer.json`:
+First, add the bundle into your `composer.json`:

 ```json
 {